charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 {% comment %}

 I played my first match of Modern in September.
-Two months later, I won a Modern RPTQ and tickets to Spain for the Pro Tour.
-Despite a few embarrassing punts, I piloted [Titan Breach](https://www.mtggoldfish.com/deck/923196#paper) to a 6-4 finish -- pretty good for a guy who's never even made Day 2 of a GP!
+Two months later, I won a Modern RPTQ and tickets to Spain for the [Pro Tour](https://magic.wizards.com/en/events/premierplay/protour/ptrix).
+Despite a few embarrassing punts, I managed a 6-4 finish in Modern -- pretty good for a guy who's never even made Day 2 of a GP!